-Checklist: Choosing a Website Host for your Canadian Business
+Checklist: Choose a Website Host for your Canadian Business

-I’ve been doing a lot of research into website hosting lately, as I prepare to move to a more robust, reliable host.
-In doing so, I have come up with a list of considerations involved with reviewing each hosting option.
-I’ve expanded upon that here in the hopes of helping more Canadian companies find hosting that will provide a solid foundation to build their internet business on.
+I did a lot of research as I prepared to move to a more robust, reliable host for our Canadian websites.
+In doing so, I came up with a list of considerations involved with reviewing each hosting option (based on 20+ years of experience and learning the hard way).
+I’ve expanded upon that here, in the hopes of helping more Canadian companies find hosting that will provide a solid foundation to build their internet business on.
+I’ve also included a list of Canadian-friendly website hosts to help you narrow down your search.

 Website Hosting Checklist